ryanhenryhull/theladder/README.md

 # theladder
-I am the former of the ladder
+This is the former of the ladder